Home GastronomyMy favorite Italian restaurants in Paris

 _

-Pane & Olio is the Sicilian restaurant from chef Giuseppe Messina (brother of chef Ignazio Messina whom I already told you about on the blog), installed in the 16th arrondissement of Paris.
-On the program, you’ll find real family-style cuisine made with Sicilian specialties that are quite unknown in France, which really makes a change from classic Italian restaurants.
-The chef pays homage to his native Sicily and the products of that region, with a nice selection of Sicilian wines in particular.
+Pane & Olio is the Sicilian restaurant from chef Giuseppe Messina (brother of chef Ignazio Messina whom I’ve already told you about on the blog), located in the 16th arrondissement of Paris.
+On the program, we find authentic family cuisine made of Sicilian specialties that are quite unknown in France, which really changes from classic Italian restaurants.
+The chef pays homage to his native Sicily and the products of this region, notably with a lovely selection of Sicilian wines.

 Pane & Olio